CMGG entry for may (This article is part of the Learner's Maya Glyph Guide.)

 yo.<to:ti> u.<MAY:ya> a{h}ku{l} MO’.o

-· No glyphs given in K&H.
+· No glyphs given in K&H (but meanings given in textual explanation).

 o CHIJ has more than just the hoof (it includes the haunch) whereas MAY shows the hoof only.